tabilzad/ktor-docs-plugin/README.md

 fun Route.ordersRouting() {
     route("/v1") {
         @KtorDescription(
-            summary= "Orders Endpoint",
+            summary = "Orders Endpoint",
-            description= "This endpoint will provide a list of all orders" )
+            description = "This endpoint will provide a list of all orders", tags = ["v1"]
+        )
         post("/create") {
             call.receive<RequestSample>()
         }

         route("/orders") {
             @KtorDescription(
-                summary= "Orders Endpoint",
+                summary = "Orders Endpoint",
-                description= "This endpoint will provide a list of all orders" )
+                description = "This endpoint will provide a list of all orders" )
             get {
                 /*...*/